 - LPR systems that can automatically recognize plate numbers using software (ANPR) and take some further action

-In this case, the customer requires a surveillance system with a camera that is capable of capturing license plates clearly enough so that if an event occurs, the recorded video can be reviewed and plates can be identified visually by an assigned person.
+In this case, the customer requires a surveillance system with a camera that is capable of capturing license plates clearly enough so that if an event occurs, the recorded video can be reviewed on the DVR and plates can be identified visually by an assigned person.

 Specialized high contrast LPR cameras are designed to capture license plates by compensating for the following variables: moving vehicles, the reflective material of license plates (such as plates used in the USA), headlights, and varying outdoor light conditions.
-The solution we recommend consists of one high contrast black and white LPR cameras, a standard non-LPR surveillance camera to capture the color and basic overview of vehicles, and a surveillance DVR capable of recording 30 frames per second at D1 resolution (on the LPR channel).
+The solution we recommend consists of one high contrast black and white LPR cameras, a standard non-LPR surveillance camera to capture the color and basic overview of vehicles, and a surveillance DVR capable of recording 30 frames per second at 1080p resolution.

-The LPR-800 is designed to be mounted 75 to 100 feet away from the area where the license plates are to be captured.
-The BIPRO-S700VF50 can be mounted 15 to 100 feet away because of the varifocal lens, which allows the installer to adjust the field of view (zoom) in and out during setup.
-For applications where the LPR camera needs to be mounted closer to the viewing area, the LPR-SC600HC license plate camera is also a high contrast model that is designed to be mounted 10-27 feet away from the capture area.
+The LPR-AHD5 can be mounted up to 50 feet away from the area where the license plates are to be captured.
+The AHD-BL5H can be mounted up to 100 feet away depending on how wide of an overview you want to capture.
+Both cameras have a varifocal lens, which allows the installer to adjust the field of view (zoom) in and out during setup.
+For applications where the LPR camera needs to be mounted closer to the viewing area, the lens on the LPR-AHD5 can easily be adjusted.

 In this case, in addition to requiring a camera that is capable of recording license plates clearly, the customer also requires that the system be able to automatically identify license plate characters and take some type of action such as logging the plate number into a database or triggering a signal to an access control system automatically, such as opening a gate.